Speaker

 Description

 The present limitation on maximum allowed beam losses on the off-momentum collimation region is around 60kW and comes from the theoretical quench limit of the matching quadrupole magnets in cell 6 (Q6) which is based on the initial LHC magnet quench models.
-Supported by simulations, a dedicated machine development test took place in 2025 to assess in two steps if 200kW and 500kW beam losses from off-momentum particles could be sustained in the off-momentum collimation section without quenching the Q6 magnets.
+Supported by simulations, a dedicated machine development test took place in 2025 to assess in two steps if 200kW and 500kW beam losses from off-momentum particles could be sustained in the off-momentum collimation section without quenching the Q6 or any other magnets.
 This paper describes the procedure of the test carried out and discusses the main findings in terms of the power loss reached and the recorded loss patterns.